Glutatione information

 In aerobic cells, free radicals are constantly produced mostly as reactive oxygen species.
 Once produced, free radicals are removed by antioxidant defenses including the enzymes catalase, glutathione peroxidase, and superoxide dismutase.
 Reactive oxygen species, including nitric oxide and related species, commonly exert a series of useful physiological effects.
 However, imbalance between prooxidant and antioxidant defenses in favor of prooxidants results in oxidative stress.
 This results in damage to lipids, proteins, and nucleic acids.
 Alone or in combination with primary factors, free radicals are involved in the cause of hundreds of diseases.

-Q. Have you heard about glutathione eye drops as
+Q. Have you heard about glutathione eye drops as a treatment for

-one cataract removed surgically and have the other eye with just the
+cataract removed surgically and have the other eye with just the

 beginnings of a cataract.
-I was hoping to possibly use glutathione eye

-A. We are not familiar with glutathione eye drops and don't have
+I am not familiar with glutathione eye drops and don't have

 experience using this product.